 Every cottage has a therapist whose office is in the cottage to integrate therapy into the milieu and the milieu into therapy.
 Your child will share the day-to-day experiences of life and form their closest relationships with one or two cottage staff.
 As trust develops, your child will help staff with meals and chores of the cottage.

 We embrace children and families of all faiths and traditions.
 As part of Intermountain’s integrated services, the Chaplain’s Program is an optional program designed to support the spiritual and cultural development of your child.
-Our Chaplain will work closely with you to understand the spiritual values of your family and honor your family’s faith tradition by designing an individualized plan for your child.
+Our Chaplain will work closely with you to understand the spiritual and cultural values of your family and honor your family’s faith and cultural traditions by designing an individualized plan for your child.

-Our Jewish Educator is entrusted to work with Jewish students to help them grow in their understanding of Jewish thought and practice.
+Our Jewish Mentors are entrusted to work with Jewish students to help them grow in their understanding of Jewish thought and practice.
 Non-Jewish students also benefit from learning and participating in Jewish traditions and celebrations in combined sessions and in cottage life.

 Every week, the Chaplain provides a scheduled time for your child to participate in music, movement, drama, crafts, games, activities, and lessons that address various learning styles and engage students in learning and self-discovery.
 Individual mentoring is provided upon request.